Jiyachahal/SHL_Recommendation/README.md

 # 🛍️ Product Recommender System

-An AI-powered product recommender system built with Django, featuring a custom-trained machine learning model that suggests relevant products based on user input.
+An ML-integrated  product recommender system built with Django, featuring a custom-trained machine learning model that suggests relevant products based on user input.
 The system includes a web scraping component to gather product data and is deployed at: [https://jiyachahal23.pythonanywhere.com/](https://jiyachahal23.pythonanywhere.com/).

 ---